TeachBooks/template/book/intro.md

 _Write book intro here.
 This is the first page the student will see when opening the url._

-This book can be used to fork other books.
+This book can be used as a template for other books.
 It includes all software developed by the CEG interactive books initiative and make it easier to keep various software in those other books up to date.

 ---